jeftegoes/SolidDesignPrinciplesOverviewAndExamples/README.md

 ### 3.2.1.
 Why OCP?

-- There is a high chance of introducing bugs ​during the modification process.
+- There is a high chance of introducing bugs during the modification process.
-- It's hard to modify the behavior of an API ​which is already in use by many clients.
+- It's hard to modify the behavior of an API which is already in use by many clients.
 - When customers ask for a new feature they think that features will be added, they don't think that developers will modify anything.
 - We must modify the existing code if it contains a bug.
-- The Protected Variation pattern means the following: ​Identify points of predicted variation and create a stable interface around them.
+- The Protected Variation pattern means the following: Identify points of predicted variation and create a stable interface around them.

 ### 3.2.2.
 Single choice principle: